PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 # ULog File Format

-ULog (Universal-Log) is the file format used for logging messages.
+ULog is the file format used for logging messages.
 The format is self-describing, i.e. it contains the format and [uORB](../middleware/uorb.md) message types that are logged.
 This document is meant to be the ULog File Format Spec Documentation.
 It is intended especially for anyone who is interested in writing a ULog parser / serializer and needs to decode / encode files.